 - Better outcomes for patients are the top advantage of this kind of care.
 Patients tend to get better faster, require less medication, and fewer mistakes are made when they are involved in making decisions.

 - Patient-centered care has been associated with fewer visits to the ER.
-This is of great importance to the patient, especially if he doesn’t have sufficient medical coverage.
+This is very important to the patient, especially if he doesn’t have sufficient medical coverage.

-- It lowers costs for the healthcare facility and reduces strain on the healthcare system as a whole.
+- It lowers costs for the healthcare facility and reduces strain on the healthcare system.

 - Healthcare resources tend to go further when PCC is utilized.